THE NEWLY-discovered Noel Coward gem Volcano comes to the Devonshire Park Theatre from June 25-30, with Jenny Seagrove leading a star cast.

 Joining Jenny is Dawn Steele, best known for her roles in Wild at Heart and Monarch of the Glen, and Jason Durr who played the lead role in Heartbeat and recently guest starred in the two-part British television drama Above Suspicion, ITV’s Lewis and has played Tony Blair on stage.

-Other cast members include Finty Williams (Gosford Park and The Cranford Chronicles), Perdita Avery (Swimming with Sharks in the West End with Christian Slater and in E4’s Skins), Robin Sebastian (The Producers UK tour, and on TV in Sherlock), and Tim Daish who played alongside Russell Crowe in Ridley Scott’s feature film Robin Hood.
+Other cast members include Finty Williams (Gosford Park and The Cranford Chronicles), Perdita Avery (Swimming with Sharks in the West End with Christian Slater and in E4’s Skins), Robin Sebastian (The Producers UK tour, and on TV in Sherlock), and Tim Daish who played alongside Russell Crowe in Ridley Scott’s feature film Robin Hood, with Roy Marsden directing.